neu-se/zeugma/data/README.md

-# Data
+# Crossover in Parametric Fuzzing: Supplemental Materials

-Raw data for the evaluation of Zeugma.
+Raw data and figures for the paper "Crossover in Parametric Fuzzing".

-## RQ1: Heritability
+## Heritability Data

+### heritability.csv

 The file `heritability.csv` contains inheritance rates and hybrid data for the heritability experiment.
 Each row reports results for a single child input and indicates the fuzzing subject that the input was created for, the type of crossover used to produce the child, the inheritance rate of the child and whether the child was hybrid.
-Consider the row:
+Consider the following row:

 ```
 subject,crossover_operator,inheritance_rate,hybrid